Moonfin-Client/Plugin/README.md

 ## Configuration

 Open your server dashboard, go to Plugins, and select **Moonbase**.
+The [Admin Guide](https://github.com/Moonfin-Client/Plugin/wiki/Admin-Guide) walks through every tab.
 The main things to set up:

 - Your Seerr URL and whether Seerr is enabled
 - Shared MDBList and TMDB API keys, so individual users don't need their own